 For example:

-Bob Smith - Books
+Bob Smith - Books is an acceptable search query

-will return an error message.
+Bob Smith - will return an error message

-Bob Smith | Books
+Bob Smith | Books is an acceptable search query

-will return an error message.
+Bob Smith |will return an error message

-AbeBooks Search Tip:
+AbeBooks Search Tips

 View the AbeBooks Glossary for other terms used to describe books.